Pedro I of Brazil

-Dom Pedro I (Note: Full name Pedro de Alcântara Francisco António João Carlos Xavier de Paula Miguel Rafael Joaquim José Gonzaga Pascoal Cipriano Serafim (Branco 1838; Calmon 1975).)
-(12 October 1798 – 24 September 1834), known in Brazil and in Portugal as "the Liberator" (o Libertador) or "the Soldier King" (o Rei Soldado) in Portugal, (Note: Pedro I became known as "the Liberator" in Brazil for his role in the country's independence (Viana 1994).
+Dom Pedro I (Note: Full name Pedro de Alcântara Francisco António João Carlos Xavier de Paula Miguel Rafael Joaquim José Gonzaga Pascoal Cipriano Serafim.)
+(12 October 1798 – 24 September 1834), known in Brazil and in Portugal as "the Liberator" (o Libertador) or "the Soldier King" (o Rei Soldado) in Portugal, (Note: Pedro I became known as "the Liberator" in Brazil for his role in the country's independence.
 He also became known as "the Liberator" in Portugal, as well as "the Soldier King".
-Both epithets resulted from his part in the war against his brother, Dom Miguel I (Saraiva 2001).) was the founder and first ruler of the Empire of Brazil from 1822 to 1831 (under the name of Pedro I) and King of Portugal in 1826 (under the name of Pedro IV).
+Both epithets resulted from his part in the war against his brother, Dom Miguel I.) was the founder and first ruler of the Empire of Brazil from 1822 to 1831 (under the name of Pedro I) and King of Portugal in 1826 (under the name of Pedro IV).

 Born in Lisbon, Pedro was the fourth child of King Dom John VI of Portugal and Queen Carlota Joaquina, and thus a member of the House of Braganza.
 When the country was invaded by French troops in 1807, he and his family fled to Portugal's largest and wealthiest colony, Brazil.
 The outbreak of the Liberal Revolution of 1820 in Lisbon compelled Pedro I's father to return to Portugal in April 1821, leaving him to rule Brazil as regent.
 He had to deal with challenges from revolutionaries and insubordination by Portuguese troops, all of which he subdued.
 The Portuguese government's threat to revoke the political autonomy that Brazil had enjoyed since 1808 was met with widespread discontent in Brazil.
 Pedro I chose the Brazilian side and declared Brazil's independence from Portugal on 7 September 1822.
-On 12 October, he was acclaimed Brazilian emperor and by March 1824 had defeated all armies loyal to Portugal.
+On 12 October, he was acclaimed Emperor and by March 1824 had defeated all armies loyal to Portugal.
 A few months later, Pedro I crushed the short-lived Confederation of the Equator, a failed secession attempt by provincial rebels in Brazil's northeast.